kamaltrapasiya/3D-Object-Detection-and-Recognition/README.md

 ## Platform

 This project is implemented using Google Colab.
-If you want to use this project with Google Colab, you can directly open from below.
+If you want to use this project with Google Colab, you can directly open it from below.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kamaltrapasiya/3D-Object-Detection-and-Recognition/blob/add-license-1/3D%20Object%20Detection.ipynb)